drawrowfly/tiktok-scraper/README.md

                        posts will be scraped                        [default: 0] --since              Scrape no posts published before this date (timestamp).
+                       If set to 0 the filter is deactived          [default: 0] --until              Scrape no posts published after this date (timestamp).
                        If set to 0 the filter is deactived          [default: 0] --proxy, -p          Set single proxy                            [default: ""] --proxy-file         Use proxies from a file.
 Scraper will use random proxies from the file per each request.
 1 line 1 proxy.